tinacms/tina.io/content/blog/tina-is-in-beta.md

 ## Dashboard Overhaul

-When using Tina Cloud in Alpha our dashboard UX wasn't a first-class experience and at times could be confusing.
-We completely overhauled the experience, making it easier and quicker to add an application to the Cloud, invite users and find the important information such as site URL(s) or client-id.
+When using Tina Cloud in alpha our dashboard UX wasn't a first-class experience and at times could be confusing.
+We completely overhauled the dashboard, making it easier and quicker to add an application to the Cloud, invite users, and find the important information such as site URL(s) or client-id.

-If you did use the Alpha you will need to sign up again as we made large changes to the way we handle user signup in our backend.
+If you did use the alpha you will need to sign up again as we made large changes to the way we handle user signup in our backend.

-## Changes to Content modeling
+## Changes to Content Modeling

 Content Modeling is the core of how you interact with TinaCMS and also retrieve your content.
 We decided to make an important change and be more primitive based in nature.

-This allows for more simplest queries that don't require disambiguation, we believe this will allow you as a developer to craft queries with ease.
+This allows for simplistic queries that don't require disambiguation, we believe this will allow you as a developer to craft queries with ease.

-If you used the Alpha of Tina you might want to read this article the team put together to explain all of the [changes and how to migrate](https://tina.io/docs/tina-cloud/migration-overview/).
+If you used the alpha of Tina you might want to read this article the team put together to explain all of the [changes and how to migrate](https://tina.io/docs/tina-cloud/migration-overview/).

 ## Give Us Feedback!
-The whole team is truly excited to enter Beta phase and hope you will check it out and give us honest feedback.
-We wanna hear about your projects, let us know how Tina Cloud can help your team make progress.
+The whole team is truly excited to enter the beta phase and hope you will check it out and give us honest feedback.
+We want to hear about your projects or, let us know how Tina Cloud can help your team make progress.

-To keep up to date with Tina goings-on make sure to follow @tina_cms and @james_r_perkins on Twitter.
+To keep up to date with Tina goings-on make sure to follow [@tina_cms](https://twitter.com/tina_cms) and [@james_r_perkins](https://twitter.com/james_r_perkins) on Twitter.

 Stay tuned for further improvements, features, community-built projects and more!